Truck and Barter Where Sympathy and Hedonism Collide

 I'm sure that comes as a relief for those few people whose human-to-chicken dinner ratio is a positive number.

-Economists at the New York Fed--including the straight-talking Dick Peach and Meg McConnell, with whom I worked for a year after undergraduate school--looked into what exactly homeowners were doing by refinancing and home equity loans (press accounts here and here).
+Wise Debt Choices Economists at the New York Fed--including the straight-talking Dick Peach and Meg McConnell, with whom I worked for a year after undergraduate school--looked into what exactly homeowners were doing by refinancing and home equity loans (press accounts here and here).
 Their results are summarized in "After the Refinancing Boom: Will Consumers Scale Back Their Spending?"
 Their answer, no!
 Basically, they find that consumers have responded to low mortgage rates by substituting mortgage debt for high interest rate nonmortage debt (credit cards, etc.).
 Consumers are not historically overwhelmed by debt.
+I quote their conclusion in full, but the entire paper is worth your time, if you're willing to think about the national accounts:

 It's too bad I had to leave the NY Fed...
 I really like the research they do.

-I just learned through this 2002 paper in the NEJM that there has been a long-standing supposition by medical care analysts that the higher the rate of procedures performed in a hospital, the lower the mortality rate of the patients.
+The Learning Curve of Death I just learned through this 2002 paper in the NEJM that there has been a long-standing supposition by medical care analysts that the higher the rate of procedures performed in a hospital, the lower the mortality rate of the patients.
 This suggests that the graphically inclined might be able to draw a learning curve for which the expected mortality (cost) of producing an additional unit decreases considerably with each additional unit (until it flattens out).
 That paper pointed to this book, published by the National Academy of Science, which insists, after examination of 88 volume-outome studies, that this learning curve is real.
 They reproduce one chart, also printed here, and note that:

 To me, enacting government policies to efficiently take advantage of this relationship will be very difficult.
 First because "[a]vailable data suggest that significant numbers of patients do not use data on outcomes or volume where they exist to choose where to receive care."
 So it's left to suppliers and insurance companies to make medical procedures less deadly, even in the face of consumer-patients who are at best indifferent to the shift towards high-volume care, and might perhaps be hostile to it.